Monroe Precious Metal Dealer Bond: A Comprehensive Guide

 How Much Does the Monroe Precious Metal Dealer Bond Cost?

-The Monroe Precious Metal Dealer bond costs just $100 per year.
+The Monroe Precious Metal Dealer bond costs just $100 per year or $10 per month.

 Who is Required to Purchase the Bond?